 The Jamie’s Fund model for developing community mental health care.

-We work with partner hospitals who understand the local need for mental health care and who are keen to work with us.
+We worked with partner hospitals who understood the local need for mental health care and who are keen to work with us.
 These hospitals are affiliated to one of two coordinating organisations, the Uganda Catholic and Protestant Medical Bureaux.

 Using the World Health Organisation’s Mental Health Gap Action Programme

-After an initial visit by Jamie’s Fund Trustees to a hospital, they are invited to send two staff to be trained as Trainers in the well-established World Health Organisation programme, mhGAP*.
-Training is carried out by a Ugandan team at Butabika, the National Psychiatric Hospital in Kampala and is fully funded by Jamie’s Fund.
+After an initial visit by Jamie’s Fund Trustees to a hospital, they were invited to send two staff to be trained as Trainers in the well-established World Health Organisation programme, mhGAP*.
+Training was carried out by a Ugandan team at Butabika, the National Psychiatric Hospital in Kampala and was fully funded by Jamie’s Fund.

-When these newly trained Trainers return home, they are encouraged to organise training for non-specialist clinical staff from their hospital and linked health centres.
-This training is delivered by a team of facilitators including them and staff from other hospitals.
-The outcome of mhGAP training is that more staff are able to recognise, diagnose and treat people with mental illness or epilepsy appropriately. mhGAP training courses are funded by Jamie’s Fund
+When these newly trained Trainers returned home, they were encouraged to organise training for non-specialist clinical staff from their hospital and linked health centres.
+This training was delivered by a team of facilitators including them and staff from other hospitals.
+The outcome of mhGAP training was that more staff were able to recognise, diagnose and treat people with mental illness or epilepsy appropriately. mhGAP training courses were funded by Jamie’s Fund

 What the mhGAP training has achieved.